Job profile

 Key areas include:

-• Providing information on finance, funding and grants
+• Providing advice and guidance on finance, funding, and grants

-• Supplying specialist support to specific business sectors
+• Supplying specialised support tailored to specific business sectors

-• Offering specialist support to develop international trade agreements
+• Offering specialised support for international trade agreements

-• Informing and influencing government policy on business support
+• Informing and influencing government policy regarding business support

-• Designing and delivering training seminars to provide business support to a wide audience.
+• Developing and delivering training seminars to offer business support to a broad audience.

 Responsibilities